Taking a career break once the pandemic has subsided

 Providing your employer is onboard with the decision and you have the financial means to support it, a sabbatical can have a positive impact on your career and your life.

-Whether it’s to volunteer in Nepal, cycle around the UK or spend time with family and friends, a sabbatical could be the answer.
+Whether it’s to volunteer in Nepal, cycle around the UK or spend time with family and friends after a long lockdown, a sabbatical could be the answer.
 We’re not talking about booking a week in Florida though, so invest time in the research and preparation so you can make an informed decision.

 THP Chartered Accountants